alhajee/ckan/doc/contributing/string-i18n.rst

 Below are some guidelines to follow when marking your strings for translation.
 These apply to strings in Jinja2 templates or in Python or JavaScript code.
-These are mostly meant to make life easier for translators, and help to improve the quality of CKAN's translations:
+These are mostly meant to make life easier for translators, and help to improve the quality of FMLD's translations:

 * Leave as much HTML and other code out of the translation string as possible.